RickCarlino/obsidian-notes/public-obsidian-notes/Ideas/Using LLMs to Create End-User Programmable Software.md

 **NOTE:** This is my public obsidian notebook and idea bin.
 The intended audience is software developers.
+**UPDATE:** I recently noticed that Jira added a feature that allows users to create JQL queries using an LLM, which is aligned with many of the ideas presented below.
+I hope other software publishers follow this path.

 ### Making Everything Programmable By End-Users